abdulrahimalesa/A-onlineAcademy-for-final-project-/README.md

 # Online Academy
 ## Description
+An educational website designed to facilitate easier interaction between teachers and students.
+The platform enables smooth communication and collaboration, making it easier for both parties to connect and engage with each other.
+## Tools and Packages Used
 I developed the website using Node.js and Express, with MongoDB as the database.
-## Tools and Packages Used
 - bcrypt: For securely storing user passwords.
 - connect-flash: To manage flash messages.
 - connect-mongo: To store session data in MongoDB.